SkygearIO/skygear-doc/content/android/records.md

 Before any record operations, you need to understand the record databases in Skygear.
 You will provide with private and public database:

-- Everything in private database is truely private, regardless of what access control entity you set to the record.
+- Everything in private database is truly private, regardless of what access control entity you set to the record.
-- Record saved at public database is defualt public.
+- Record saved at public database is default public.
 To control the access, you may set difference access control entity to the record.

 In the SDK, you can get the public or private database using: